 If a student in this major selected the specified courses in GWS, GQ, GN, and GS, then part of his/her General Education requirements and major requirements would be satisfied.
 When a course is used to satisfy more than one requirement, the credits in the course are counted only once toward graduation.

 In addition, some colleges and majors have stipulations regarding course selection.
-College and major General Education course requirements are listed in the tables provided by the Center for Excellence in Academic Advising.
+These stipulations can be found at College and major General Education course requirements.

 Ideally students should develop their plans to use flexibility in General Education with an adviser.
 However, prior approval is not required.